orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     support ssl for login even though upstream instructions are not provided.

 * Auto bumping:
-  (See general principles section above.)
+  - (See also the general principles section above.)
   - You are prohibited from autobump between different minor versions.
 In a simple semver example, 1.2.3 corresponds to major.minor.patch.
 It is better to manually bump by updating *DEPENDs and testing the package, then let it